 Even though NPR One wasn't necessarily designed for classrooms, it's easy to find connections to just about any subject.
 Studying the War of 1812?
-You'll find several recent interviews and insights that can help bring a 200-year old war home for students.
+You'll find several recent interviews and insights that can help bring a 200-year-old war home for students.
 Is the theory of gravity flying over students' heads?
 Students might be intrigued to hear how it even baffled NASA.
 Can't figure out how to introduce students to the super-complicated issue of superdelegates?
 Have students listen to a superdelegate defending the system and a recent example of how it potentially changed an election.
-Beyond sparking interest in tough topics, there's a lot of other use cases.
-Check them out below:
+Beyond sparking interest in tough topics, NPR One offers lots of other uses:

 - Spur-of-the-moment questions: If students crave more knowledge on a topic -- especially those related to current events -- NPR One's shows can be a reliable resource.
-Teachers can search key words and immediately have a focused menu of options to share with students.
+Teachers can search with keywords and immediately have a focused menu of options to share with students.

-- Homework or flipped classroom: If you feel confident that students can equitably access NPR One, ask students to listen at-home or on-the-go to a show related to a class topic and then be ready to share out in class.
+- Homework or flipped classroom: If you feel confident that students can equitably access NPR One, ask students to listen at home or on the go to a show that's related to a class topic and then be ready to share out in class.

 - Student-led research: Regardless of grouping or levels, students can go beyond text-based research and dive into multiple modalities with NPR One's shows.
 For instance, if students are working through a unit or lesson on immigration, they'll find podcast topics on the Bracero Program, Irish immigration, Chinese immigration, and the 2017 travel ban.

-- Planning: Looking for quirky tid bits of information that help make a lesson more interesting?
-Try searching for key words related to upcoming content; listening to an interesting podcast might help you feel more prepared to dive into the subject with your students.
+- Planning: Looking for quirky tidbits of information to make a lesson more interesting?
+Try searching for keywords related to upcoming content; listening to an interesting podcast might help you feel more prepared to dive into the subject with your students.

 NPR One is a podcast app that offers daily updated, streaming news, stories, and shows from NPR, local public radio stations, and other publishers like Slate, FiveThirtyEight, and Al Jazeera.
-It's pretty simple: users browse or search for content, listen to shows or save them for later listening (cleverly limited to a manageable 20 episodes), and follow shows that they enjoy.
+It's pretty simple: Users browse or search for content, listen to shows or save them for later listening (cleverly limited to a manageable 20 episodes), and follow shows that they enjoy.
 Browsing is organized into a host of categories: Recommended, Featured Shows, Deep Dives (thematic collections), Followed Shows, Catch Up (news), Recently Heard.
-Search is basic (just enter a keyword, no filtering) but can help connect students or teachers quickly to relevant topical content.
-Users can create an account which NPR One claims will help better personalize results.Continue reading Show less
+Search is basic (just enter a keyword; no filtering), but it can help connect students or teachers quickly to relevant topical content.
+Users can create an account, which NPR One claims will help better personalize results.Continue reading Show less

 However, like any modality, student preference may factor into how effective NPR One is in your classroom.
-When I used it in my classroom, reactions were mixed: one of my students said the podcasts forced them to focus and offered a nice change of pace, another politely informed me that it put them to sleep.
+When I used it in my classroom, reactions were mixed: One of my students said the podcasts forced them to focus and offered a nice change of pace; another politely informed me that it put them to sleep.
 As a purely auditory experience, shorter podcasts or prepared questions might help students stay tuned in; unfortunately, NPR One doesn't provide any extension resources to help with the latter.
-Encouraging students to choose topics on their own may also pique podcast interest, but also has its limits and challenges given students will need access and will be listening to different shows.
+Encouraging students to choose topics on their own may also pique podcast interest, but that also has its limits and challenges, given that students will need access and will be listening to different shows.
 Still, there's a lot to like about NPR One.
-With any luck, the next time your students stroll into class with ear buds on and you ask what they're listening to the answer might surprise you.Continue reading Show less
+With any luck, the next time your students stroll into class with earbuds on and you ask what they're listening to, the answer might surprise you.Continue reading Show less